 Open Source License

-Talend Open Studio for Data Integration and Talend Open Studio for Big Data are free to download and use under an open source license.
+Talend Open Studio products are free to download and use under an open source licenses.

 The Apache License

 The enterprise versions of Talend offerings include value-added features and services that enhance the open source products; these versions are distributed under a commercial license.

 Talend Open Studio source code is available at:

 For complete transparency and consistency, Talend provides customers with access to the source code of the tools in its commercial editions upon request.

 Talend Open Studio for Data Integration source code is available at: http://www.talendforge.org/trac/tos/

 For complete transparency and consistency, Talend also provides the clients who request it access to the source code of all of the tools available in the commercial edition.

 The "enterprise" versions include value-added features (see below) and services that enhance the open source products; these versions are distributed under a commercial license.
 Talend's pricing model guarantees transparency and predictability: the price is not based on the volumes of data or potential additional needs for connectors or CPUs, rather it corresponds to the number of developers (Studio), the level of features (edition selected) and the subscription term.
 This subscription approach guarantees your return on investment: the number of licenses can be increased or decreased every year to adapt to the evolution of a project's range and its staff.
 The Talend solutions are cheaper to deploy, maintain and support; they are 50 to 80% less expensive than the equivalent proprietary solutions.